Month: January 2014

 Wesley knew how to be abased and how to abound.
 He intended, as did his brother John, to live all of life under God’s hand, whatever the circumstances of any given day.

-Kevin Watson ~ Christianity with a Wesleyan Accent: Wesleyan Spirit
+Christianity With a Wesleyan Accent: Wesleyan Spirit by Kevin Watson

 January 15, 2014